Bootstrap FreeKB - OpenShift - Getting Started with OpenShift API for Data Protection (OADP)

 labels:

-velero.io/storage-location: default
+velero.io/storage-location: my-backup-storage-location

 namespace: openshift-adp